akshatgarg247/Challenging-Task/README.md

 datetime module	Handling date and time for transactions Console/Terminal	User interaction menu

+Dependencies Used
+Used datetime module for transactions

+Command to install dependency
+`pip install datetime`

 #  Steps to Install & Run the Project
 Installation